-Media personnel will be asked to remain in the lobby.
+Media personnel will be asked to remain in the conference room near the EOC.
 Scheduled news conferences will be held in the conference room at regular intervals.
 Media representatives will be escorted into the EOC in small groups by the Public Information Officer.